“Live your life by a compass, not by a clock, a paycheck or a routine. There is a difference between living and being alive.”

 CURRENCY & COST

-Ecuador uses U.S. dollars, so if you are coming from America, it’s really convenient!
+Ecuador uses U.S. dollars, so if you are coming from the U.S., it’s really convenient!
 There are plenty of ATMs, but you should exercise caution when taking money out.
 Cover your card number when inserting into the machine, and cover your pin when you enter it on the keypad.
 Try to use ATM machines that are inside of a building rather than street-facing for more security.

 Ecuador is relatively cheap; it is more expensive than Peru or Bolivia, but less expensive than Chile and Argentina.
 We are mid-budget travelers meaning we aren’t living the backpacking cheap hostel dorm life, but conversely we aren’t staying in swanky hotels eating caviar.
 We stayed in a few hostels but mostly Airbnb for the comfort of privacy and our own kitchen.
 We really enjoyed having meals at hostels and doing the free walking tours because it was an excellent way to meet fellow travelers and fulfill the social aspect of international travel.

 I speak nearly fluent Spanish because I studied it in school for 12 consecutive years before minoring in the Spanish language in University.
 Most people, even in touristic areas, do not speak much English if even at all, therefore it is recommended that you carry a translation book with you and learn a few of the basics.

 Having never been to South America before and being a total safety freak and quite paranoid, I was very cautious about everything, though we quickly learned that this country is extremely safe.
 I would say that in most of the cities we visited here, I felt safer than I did than I would walking around downtown Seattle at night.
 There is virtually no homelessness, though there are harmless beggars in some cities (most are elderly and toothless).
 The streets are very well-kept, clean and well-lit at night.
 We found Baños and Cuenca to be the safest cities.